pedmiston/studying-word-meanings/README.md

     git submodule update
     ./build -o  # build and open the presentation

 To save the html slides as a pdf, you need to install decktape.
-These are the steps required taken from the decktape repo.

-    curl -L https://github.com/astefanutti/decktape/archive/v1.0.0.tar.gz | tar -xz --exclude phantomjs cd decktape-1.0.0
+Decktape is also included as a submodule, and is installed by the commands above.
+Decktape also requires a forked version of phantomjs to run, which was downloaded with the following commands:

     curl -L https://github.com/astefanutti/decktape/releases/download/v1.0.0/phantomjs-osx-cocoa-x86-64 -o phantomjs
     chmod +x phantomjs
-    cd ..

 Now you can build the slides to pdf as well.